scikit-hep/boost-histogram/CONTRIBUTING.md

 <details><summary>Making a new release (click to expand)</summary>

-- Finish merging open PRs that will go into VERSION
+- Finish merging open PRs that you want in the new version
-- Add most recent changes to the Changelog
+- Add most recent changes to the `docs/CHANGELOG.md`
-- Sync master with develop through a PR
+- Sync master with develop using `git merge develop --ff-only`
-- Make sure the full wheel build runs on master without issues (will happen in previous step)
+- Make sure the full wheel build runs on master without issues
 - Make the GitHub release in the GitHub UI.
 Copy the changelog entries and links for that version; this has to be done as part of the release and tag procedure for archival tools (Zenodo) to pick them up correctly.
 Titles